MarcosNapolitano/random_quotes/README.md

 *Make sure both node.js and npm are installed on your OS.*

-1. Fork the project
+1. Fork the project.
-2. Clone project using `git clone git@github.com:<YOUR-USERNAME>/marcosnapolitano.github.io.git`
+2. Clone project using `git clone git@github.com:<YOUR-USERNAME>/random_quotes.git`.
-3. Navigate into the project using `cd marcosnapolitano.github.io`
+3. Navigate into the project using `cd random_quotes`.
-4. Run `npx serve`
+4. Run `npm install` then `npm audit fix` (this is a Vite Server security issue).
+6. Finally run `npm run dev`.
+7. Now the app is running in `localhost:5173/random_quotes/`.

 *Disclaimer: I'm using a personal kit from FontAwesome for the Twitter icon.
 I currently don't know if forking this repo without my FontAwesome's user will break this feature, but if that's the case, you have to set up the icon manually.*